kubosho/md2ghost/README.md

 md2ghost
 ========

-Convert markdown into Ghost posts.
+Convert a markdown files into Ghost posts.

 ## Description